jasemine-18/FacultateUbb/An2/Semestrul1/Paradigme de programare/Teme/Hw3/README.md

-1. Introduction
+ 🧠 Toy Language Interpreter — Assignments A2 & A3
+Paradigms of Programming — UBB Informatics

-This project implements an interpreter for a simplified toy programming language, developed as part of Assignments A2 and A3 within the “Paradigms of Programming” course.
-The interpreter adheres to the Model–View–Controller (MVC) architectural paradigm and is structured around modular components designed for extensibility and clarity.
+This project implements an interpreter for a simplified Toy Language, following the Model–View–Controller (MVC) architecture.

-The language supports variable declarations, arithmetic and logical expressions, control flow statements, relational expressions, and basic file-handling operations.
-All runtime data structures (execution stack, symbol table, output, file table) are implemented using custom Abstract Data Types (ADTs).
+It fulfills all requirements for Assignments A2 and A3, including ADTs, expressions, statements, file operations, execution logging, and an interactive text-based menu.

-2. Architectural Overview (MVC)
+🏛️ Architecture Overview (MVC)
-2.1 Model

-The Model encapsulates:
+📌 Model

-Program State (PrgState)

-Statements (IStmt hierarchy)

-Expressions (Exp hierarchy)

-Types and Values

-Three generic ADTs:

-MyIStack<T> / MyStack<T>

-MyIDictionary<K,V> / MyDictionary<K,V>

-MyIList<T> / MyList<T>

-These abstractions ensure a clear, object-oriented representation of the interpreted language.
+Defines all language elements and runtime structures.

-2.1.1 Types
+✔ Types

-Implemented types:
+Supported types:

 IntType

 BoolType

-StringType (introduced in A3)
+StringType (A3)

-Each type implements:

-equals

-toString

-defaultValue() for variable initialization
+public interface Type {
+    Value defaultValue();
+}

-2.1.2 Values
+✔ Values

-Implemented values:
+Runtime representations:

 IntValue